October 2014

 The editorial reduction to 9 double courses means the left hand index finger cross stop only covers 5 courses constituting an incorrect/amateur technique.
 The right hand is playing as in the original but editorially must be playing the top four courses only.

 The left hand fingers still produce a chord of identifiable harmony but of a rather more unidiomatic nature.
-As before the examples are first with all fingers stopped except the 4
+As before the examples are first with all fingers stopped except the 4 th, which has nothing to stop (even if it were touching the fingerboard) and which produces a chord that would resolve thus:

-and as before, if the 3rd finger is hovering we get this:
+and as before, if the 3 rd finger is hovering we get this:

-which is a chord of Bb minor 7th in its 3rd inversion and quite unexpected, even unlikely but perhaps not as much as a lute with fingerboard that reduces in width by a step between the 3rd and 2nd frets!
+which is a chord of Bb minor 7 th in its 3rd inversion and quite unexpected, even unlikely but perhaps not as much as a lute with fingerboard that reduces in width by a step between the 3rd and 2nd frets!

 As it stands there are no easy solutions to the questions raised.
 Was it a ten course lute, was the neck longer, has the pegbox been altered, was there a rose design?
 The evidence is conflicting and there is no way now to address the problem further.

 This is exactly the sort of dilemma which early music has grappled with from the beginning in all its aspects.
 Here, the desire to make an attractive, saleable, painting out of a damaged historic relic has destroyed some of the historic authenticity which drives people to galleries rather than to reproductions.
 Paintings from the past are genuinely icons, revered because those are the very brush-strokes of the original artist.
-Similarly, when instruments are “restored” to any degree, the visiting public may be pleased, but they may also be misled.
+Similarly, when instruments are restored to any degree, the visiting public may be pleased, but they may also be misled.
 Thus the eight-course lute by Michielle Harton in Nürnberg (MI 56) is only an eight-course because of decisions made by Friedemann Hellwig in his restoration as detailed in the Galpin Society Journal XXIII (1970).
 It looks lovely and is plausible, but at one stage it had been a theorbo.
 Everything above the neck-block is now new and we can no longer re-visit the evidence for ourselves.

-Similarly performances of medieval music often involve editorial “reconstructions” of very sparse original material which may entertain more than they inform.
+Similarly performances of medieval music often involve editorial reconstructions of very sparse original material which may entertain more than they inform.
 Of course this is legitimate and no original has been damaged.
 It is also entirely legitimate for restorations to be made to privately owned instruments in order to make them playable, but there is of course then a fine line between saying you are hearing the sound of the original instrument and the sound created by the decisions of a modern maker.

 But for instruments in museums, editions by scholarly publishers and paintings in public galleries we do hope for a bit more restraint.
 If a case is made for this painting to be bought by a public institution, such as the National Portrait Gallery, it does need to be displayed with some sort of caveat about the extent of the re-working.
 I hope at least that detailed record photos have been taken at every stage of the restoration and would be made available so that scholars down the line will not be misled.